open-telemetry/oteps/text/trace/0235-sampling-threshold-in-trace-state.md

 where -> indicates a parent to child relationship.

-`A` uses consistent probability sampling with a sampling probability of 0.25 (this corresponds to a rejection probability of .75).
+- `A` uses consistent probability sampling with a sampling probability of 0.25.
+This corresponds to a rejection threshold of (1-0.25)*2^56 = 0xc0000000000000.
-`B` uses consistent probability sampling with a sampling probability of 0.5.
+- `B` uses consistent probability sampling with a sampling probability of 0.5.
+This corresponds to a rejection threshold of (1-0.5)*2^56 = 0x80000000000000.
-`C` uses a parent-based sampler.
+- `C` uses a parent-based sampler.
+This means that C indirectly follows the same rejection threshold as its parent B.

-When the sampling decision for `A` is to *keep* the span, its outgoing traceparent will have the 'sampled' flag SET and the 'th' in its outgoing tracestate will be set to `0xc0_0000_0000_0000`.
+When the sampling decision for `A` is to *keep* the span, its outgoing traceparent will have the `sampled` flag SET and the `th` in its outgoing tracestate will be set to `0xc0_0000_0000_0000`.
-When the sampling decision for `A` is to *drop* the span, its outgoing traceparent will have the 'sampled' flag UNSET but the 'th' in its outgoing tracestate will still be set to `0xc0_0000_0000_0000`.
+When the sampling decision for `A` is to *drop* the span, its outgoing traceparent will have the `sampled` flag UNSET but the `th` in its outgoing tracestate will still be set to `0xc0_0000_0000_0000`.
-When the sampling decision for `B` is to *keep* the span, its outgoing traceparent will have the 'sampled' flag SET and the 'th' in its outgoing tracestate will be set to `0x80_0000_0000_0000`.
+When the sampling decision for `B` is to *keep* the span, its outgoing traceparent will have the `sampled` flag SET and the `th` in its outgoing tracestate will be set to `0x80_0000_0000_0000`.
 C (being a parent based sampler) samples a span purely based on its parent (B in this case), it will use the sampled flag to make the decision.
-Its outgoing 'th' value will continue to reflect what it got from B (`0x80_0000_0000_0000`), and this is useful to understand its adjusted count.
+Its outgoing `th` value will continue to reflect what it got from B (`0x80_0000_0000_0000`), and this is useful to understand its adjusted count.

+### Rules for `th` creation and propagation

+The value of the `th` key MUST be expressed as up to 14 hexadecimal digits from the set `[0-9a-f]`.
+Trailing zeros (but not leading zeros) may be omitted for `th` values.

+Examples:

+- `th` value is missing: non-probabalistic sampling may be taking place.
+- `th=0` -- equivalent to `th=00000000000000`, which is a 0% rejection threshold, corresponding to 100% sampling probability (Always Sample).
+- `th=08` -- equivalent to `th=08000000000000`, which is a 3.125% rejection threshold, corresponding to 96.875% sampling probability.
+- `th=4` -- equivalent to `th=40000000000000`, which is a 25% rejection threshold, corresponding to 75% sampling probability.
+- `th=c` -- equivalent to `th=c0000000000000`, which is a 75% rejection threshold, corresponding to 25% sampling probability.

+The `T` value MUST be derived as follows:

+* If the `th` key is not present in the Tracestate header, then non-probabalistic sampling may be in use.
+* Else the value corresponding to the `th` key should be interpreted as above.

+Sampling Decisions MUST be propagated by setting the value of the `th` key in the Tracestate header according to the above.

-This design requires that as a given span progresses along its collection path, `th` is non-decreasing (and, in particular, must be increased at stages that apply lower sampling probabilities).
+This design requires that as a given span progresses along its collection path, `th` is non decreasing (and, in particular, must be increased at stages that apply lower sampling probabilities).

 It does not, however, restrict a span's initial `th` in any way.
 If a parent-based consistent sampler is used, a span's initial `th` would be the same as its parent's `th` value, else it would be a new value based on the sampling rate chosen for that span.
 In other words, the sampling rate for each operation can be chosen independently, and this would map to having different `th` values for different spans.
 But for any particular span, it is not acceptable for a downstream sampler to *decrease* the `th` value in its context.

 The system has the following invariant: